ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Data Extract/endpoint_get_run_file_assocs.md

 # GET Extract Run Files
 /extracts/&lt;GUID&gt;/runs/&lt;GUID&gt;/files

-Returns  objects for a run with a given GUID of an extract with a given GUID.
+Returns Extract Run File Association objects for a run with a given GUID of an extract with a given GUID.
 Appending a file association GUID returns the file association with that GUID.

 ## Request Header